cguintob/BTL_humidity_code/README.md

 ### Humidity and Temperature Values Switch
 Sometimes, when executing `sensorData.py`, the timing gets off with the sensor and the values that are listed as humidities are actually temperatures and vice versa.
-To fix this, simply use `Ctrl-C` and rerun the command with different data files.
+To fix this, simply use `Ctrl-C` or `Ctrl-Z` (the latter is slightly nicer to the program) and rerun the command with different data files.

 ### Can't Push Files to GitHub
 Sometimes changes to your files and those that appear on GitHub become out of